zotroneneis/zotroneneis.github.io/_posts/2018-07-24-blog-post-day-2.md

 - These factory functions allow us to create class objects that are configured exactly the way we want them
 - In this way, they act like additional constructors

-For example, we probably want to create the main characters of the Cleon Bery world.
+For example, we probably want to create the main characters of our Magical Universe.
 Typing all the names and other attributes every time would be very slow.
 Adding a few class methods allows us to speed up the process.
 We can create a Cleon constructor as follows:

 ```python
 @classmethod